AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ### Configure the manifest.yml

-Asset Compute applications contain manifests which define all the Asset Compute workers contained within the project, as well as what resources they have available when deployed to Adobe I/O Runtime for execution.
+Asset Compute projects contain manifests which define all the Asset Compute workers contained within the project, as well as what resources they have available when deployed to Adobe I/O Runtime for execution.

 + [Configure the manifest.yml](./develop/manifest.md)